 I'm proposing an open session for the 2023 meeting of the Society for the History of Technology, to be held October 25-29 in Long Beach, Calif., USA.
-It may be of interest to scholars working on the material artifacts of performance.
+It may be of interest to scholars working on the infrastructures of sport spectating, of sport as cultural performance, of sport as entertainment, etc. (basically—technologies and infrastructures that support the exhibition of sport to live audiences).
 Feel free to be in touch with any inquiries.
 See below or visit https://tinyurl.com/shot-performance-tech.
-Abstracts by March 24 to firstname.lastname@example.org (note extension to end of week).
+Abstracts by March 24 to email@example.com (note extension to end of week).

 ENGINEERING EVENTS: TECHNOLOGIES OF PERFORMANCE

 Organizer: Scott Kushner, University of Rhode Island (firstname.lastname@example.org)